NULLPointerGuy/NULLPointerGuy.github.io/_posts/2016-02-27-Using-stetho.md

 {% endhighlight %}

-Ideally the best suited HTTP library are the one's which allow you to add **network interceptors**, I would personally recommend okHttpClient.
+Ideally the best suited HTTP library are the one's which allow you to add **network interceptors**, I would personally recommend okHttpClient3.

 <!--break-->